pusapatiakhilraju/Mac-Git-Pytorch-Setup/README.md

    ```sh
    ssh-keygen -t ed25519 -C your_email@example.com
    ```
+   - Press enter when prompted "Enter file in which to save the key".
+   - **Optional:** You can choose to set a passphrase for added security when using your private key.
+When prompted for a passphrase, enter a password.
+I typically use my computer password for this.This passphrase is separate from your GitHub password.

    - `-t ed25519`: This specifies the type of key to generate, which is recommended for modern systems.
    - `-C your_email@example.com`: This adds an optional comment to help identify the key.

 3. **Check for Key Files**: After generating the key pair, check if the key files were created on your system.
 These files are used for authentication.